 It is different than normal poop, because stringy poop is very narrow, and may even be flat in some cases.
 If you experience frequent this problem regularly, you may also suffer from the following:

 - Blood in the stool

 - Stomach pain

 What are the causes of stringy poop?

-There are several different causes that could be behind your problem.
+Several different causes could be behind your problem.
 If you notice any of the symptoms mentioned below, you should contact a doctor immediately.

-Most people tend to freak out when they see stringy poop, because it is associated with colorectal cancer, where tumors grow inside the colon, causing thin string-like poop.
-However, you could also experience poop that is stringy without suffering from colorectal cancer, but if you experience the following symptoms with stringy poop you should be concerned:
+Most people tend to freak out when they see stringy poop because it is associated with colorectal cancer, where tumors grow inside the colon, causing thin string-like poop.
+However, you could also experience stringy poop without suffering from colorectal cancer, but if you experience the following symptoms with stringy poop, you should be concerned:

 - Persistent urge to poop

 It is recommended to get a colonoscopy if you are noticing stringy poop, so that your doctor can diagnose whether you have colorectal cancer.

 You may also experience stringy poop because of constipation, which is caused by a lack of fluids and a low-fiber diet.
 Your poop will not be bulky in size if you don’t eat enough fiber, and this means eating lots of whole grain, beans, and fruits and vegetables daily.